modular-magician/terraform-provider-google-beta/website/docs/r/compute_instance.html.markdown

    groups will use as host systems.
 Read more on sole-tenant node creation [here](https://cloud.google.com/compute/docs/nodes/create-nodes).
    Structure documented below.

+* `min_node_cpus` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) The minimum number of virtual CPUs
+   this instance will consume when running on a sole-tenant node.

 The `guest_accelerator` block supports: